nniickels/highz-accretion-atlas/README.md

 This project builds a standardized, source-tracked catalogue of JWST-identified black holes at z ≥ 4 and uses it to test what combinations of seed mass, average Eddington fractions, seed redshifts, and radiative efficiencies can produce it given an observed black hole mass at redshift z.

-The project produces parameter-space maps and growth tracks based on the analytic black hole growth equation used in [Dayal (2024)](https://www.aanda.org/articles/aa/full_html/2024/10/aa51481-24/aa51481-24.html).
-The main output is a set of transparent figures showing where each observed object lies relative to physically interpretable seed and growth scenarios.

 This is helpful because current high-z AGN/BH literature mixes methods and conventions.
 A reproducible dataset with explicit assumptions and robustness checks makes it clearer which objects are genuinely challenging for standard formation models versus artifacts of inference choices, and helps prioritize the best candidates for follow-up and deeper theory work.

+The project produces parameter-space maps and growth tracks based on the analytic black hole growth equation used in [Dayal (2024)](https://www.aanda.org/articles/aa/full_html/2024/10/aa51481-24/aa51481-24.html).

 ## Background
 JWST pushes sensitive spectroscopy and imaging into the first few billion years of cosmic history, where there is not much time for black holes and galaxies to assemble.
 That makes many z ≥ 4 discoveries natural stress tests.
 Small shifts in inferred `M_BH`, `M_*`, or `L_bol` can imply very different growth histories, especially since many calibrations were developed at low redshift.